oscardelalanza/mv-rails-04-bare-metal/README.md

 ### Installation

-- Install the required gems running the command `bundle --without production`
+- Install the required gems running the command `bundle install --without production`
 - Install the required node modules running the command `yarn install --check-files`
 - Create and migrate the database running the command `rails db:migrate`